valenmoore/Project01_ML/README.md

 | Blitzer | 85.2           | 83.6      |
 | Man-on-Man | 83.1           | 80.5      |

+The primary purpose of the model was zone pass coverage, so less time was spent on the Blitzer and Man-on-Man predictions.
+This is an area of improvement for the project.

+<iframe src="https://drive.google.com/file/d/1OLJJe3H37FG1A5j-A10HWTpmKvuXpi8E/preview" width="640" height="480" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <h2>Explaining Football Defensive Coverage</h2>
 <p>
   The project is built on